-With the crowds gone home, autumn is a good time to explore Cornwall on foot.
+Enjoy the calm before Christmas and explore Cornwall on foot this autumn.
 You could just stick to the beaches (there's less mud!) but why not try some of the walks we have listed below... all tried and tested!

 We start with a short walk that offers great views across St Ives Bay, and out the lighthouse on Godrevy Island.
 You may be lucky and see gray seals who spend a lot of time on this stretch of coast.
 Start the walk at the National Trust carpark and walk through the dunes and along the coast to the official start of this walk.
 To your left the dunes (called towans in Cornwall) stretch all the way to the Hayle estuary and were once home to an explosives factory.
 The beach is popular with surfers and windsurfers, depending on the conditions, and on a windy day this is an invigorating walk best rounded off with a hot chocolate at the cafe by the car park.